-2.1.2.
-Targetting rice fallow: Grain legumes such as chickpea, khesari and lentil in Northern India, mungbean and urdbean in southern Indian state are potential crops for Rice-fallows.
+Grain legumes such as chickpea, khesari and lentil in Northern India, mungbean and urdbean in Southern India state are potential crops for Rice-fallows.
 These crops may not require supplemental irrigation and contribute substantially in enriching soil fertility status of these soils by fixing atmospheric nitrogen and adding organic matter.
 In addition, they may help in sustaining rice-based systems by breaking pest and disease incidence associated with sole rice systems.
 Similarly, they could enhance microbiological activity and thereby, nutrient availability of soils following rice.
-It is assumed that the soils in these lands are fully saturated during most of the rice growing season and residual moisture, left in soil at the time of rice harvest, is enough to raise a short season legume.
+It is assumed that the soils in these lands are fully saturated during most of the rice growing season and residual moisture left in soil at the time of rice harvest is enough to raise a short season legume.